cutonbuminband/rcounting/README.md

 ...
 ```

-Reddit limits us to 60 api requests per minute, and we can get at most nine comments for each api requests, so it takes a bit of time.
+Reddit limits us to 60 api requests per minute, and we can get at most nine comments for each api request, so it takes a bit of time.

 Finally, the program prints how long it took to run, and writes two files: `thread_log.csv` and `thread_participation.csv`.
 Taking a peek at the past one, it looks as follows: